cf-platform-eng/tsmgr-samples/mysql-operator/README.md

 Now, let's create a new instance.
 We can also list the new cf and kubernetes services

 <pre>
-<b>$ cf create-service mysql small mysql1</b>
+<b>$ cf create-service mysql-cluster small mysql-cluster1</b>

 <b>$ cf services</b>
 Getting services in org ksm-dev / space dev as admin...

-name     service   plan    bound apps   last operation       broker
+name                service           plan    bound apps   last operation       broker<b>
-<b>mysql1   mysql     small                create in progress   kubernetes-service-manager</b>
+mysql-cluster1      mysql-cluster     small                create succeeded     kubernetes-service-manager</b>
 </pre>

-## Binding an app to mysql instance
+## Binding an app to mysql-cluster instance

-Now lets deploy an app to CF and bind that to the new MySQL instance.
+Now lets deploy an app to CF and bind that to the new MySQL cluster instance.

 - Create a temporary folder anywhere in your computer, for example:
 `mkdir ~/mytempfolder`
-- Download the spring-music [app sample](./app-sample/spring-music-app.tgz) to the temporary folder you just created
+- Download the spring-music [app sample](../mysql/app-sample/spring-music-app.tgz) to the temporary folder you just created
 - Execute the following commands to decompress and deploy the app:
 ```bash
 $ tar xvzf spring-music-app.tgz